openownership/data-standard/docs/schema.md

 .. attention::

-    This is the first **rough draft** of the schema.
+    This is the first **alpha version** of the schema.
 It is a living document, and undergoing constant updates.

-    It currently contains a draft **structure** and **fields** but does not yet specify any constraints or explicit required fields.
+    The schema contains a draft **structure** and **fields** but does not yet specify substantial constraints or explicit required fields.

-    Comments are inviting using hypothes.is annotations (see sidebar on right-hand side), or GitHub issues (https://github.com/openownership/data-standard/issues/) before 20th March.

 ```